ZeroZhuang0/DATA1902project/README.md

 Volume (BTC):The volume of bitcoin in bitcoins that was in transactions Volume (Currency):The volume of bitcoin in dollars

-Some days have missing data on tweets Setniment analysis obc has room for issues such as sarcasm spelling mistakees etc, i think spam tweets are filteres out
+Some days have missing data on tweets Setniment analysis obc has room for issues such as sarcasm spelling mistakes etc and since op did not provide list of 30 phrases we cannot comment on validity, i think spam tweets are filteres out (?)

 ### Chicago Crime
 ID,  Case Number, Date, Block, IUCR, Primary Type, Description, Location Description, Arrest, Domestic, Beat, District, Ward, Community Area, FBI Code, X Coordinate, Y Coordinate, Year, Updated On,